Fair Oaks Ortho

 This type of injury can cause the UCL to be strained or torn (wholly or partially).
 This produces a weakened or inability to grasp or pinch the motion of the thumb.

-Skier’s Thumb Treatment- Repetitive use injuries can cause this condition from gradually wearing away of the UCL over time.
+Skier’s Thumb Treatment- Repetitive use injuries can cause this condition to gradually wear away the UCL over time.
 Rheumatoid arthritis and nicotine use can also weaken these ligaments, making them more prone to this type of injury.

 Treatment for Skiers Gamekeepers Thumb